evronylab/NanoSeqTools/README.md

 ## Usage
 ### load_nanoseq_data
-Load NanoSeq data for genome-wide analysis.
+Load NanoSeq or DupCaller data for genome-wide analysis.

 ##### Arguments
-* dirs: A character vector of the directories containing NanoSeq results to load (one directory per sample).
+* dirs: A character vector of the directories containing NanoSeq or DupCaller results to load (one directory per sample).

 * sample_names: A character vector of the sample names to assign to the results, in the same order as the directories in 'dirs'.